wentuoc/tp/docs/DeveloperGuide.md

 - Asserts that the UI received the expected label and list of meals

 ###### Unit Test Code
+Here is a snippet of the unit test code:
 ```java
 @Test
 public void testExecute_recipesCommand_printsRecipesList() throws EZMealPlanException {